ksylvan/docker-mail-server/README.md

 Prerequisite: Recent version of [Ansible](http://docs.ansible.com) installed on your control host.

+Set up your host's domain name entries as documented here: https://github.com/hardware/mailserver (you can add the DKIM signature when the stack is up).

 - Create a recent Debian server, using whatever process you choose.
 I created an Debian 9 (Stretch) server in the cloud.